 - Phase 2: 5% of account balance

-Alpha Funded's targets (8% Phase 1, 5% Phase 2) are at the lower end of the industry range, making them more achievable without requiring excessive risk.
+Alpha Trader Firm's targets (8% Phase 1, 5% Phase 2) are at the lower end of the industry range, making them more achievable without requiring excessive risk.

 2. Daily Drawdown Limit